Human Services (HN)

 HN200: Survey of Social Problems

 This course will expose you to a broad array of social problems that affect the lives of many Americans.
-You will gain insight to identify social problems, explore community resources to address social problems, and recognize the effects these problems have on individuals and society.
-You will also reflect on your role as an advocate for change in the community.
+You will identify social problems, explore resources to address them, and recognize the effects these problems have on individuals and society.
+You will also evaluate your role as an advocate for change.

 Quarter Credit Hours: 5 | Prerequisite: None